hugo-canovas/Tp_Final_Group_API/README.md

 Use `npm install` to install npm dependencies.

-Don't forget to start your npm.
+Don't forget to start your npm with `npm start`.